enginBozkurt/Error-State-Extended-Kalman-Filter/README.md

 # Final Notes:
-- This is a module assginnment project from State Estimation and Localization course of **Self-Driving Cars Specialization by University of Toronto.**
+- This is a module assignnment project from State Estimation and Localization course of **Self-Driving Cars Specialization by University of Toronto.**

 - All of the data from Carla Simulator contained as the Python pickle (pkl) file inside the Data folder